AntoineBarthelemy/Unbelievably-School/README.md

 - [Contributors](#contributors)

 ## Installation
-Soon
+Neither installation is required, just your device and a connexion.
+That's it !

 ## Usage
 To use the Unbelievably web app, follow these steps:

-1. Go via your mobile web browser
+1. Go via your favorite device (responsive design applied).
-2. Log you with anything or for best result oscar as username and 123456 as password.
+2. Log you with your personnal information.
 4. Discorver the app and enjoy your navigation.

 ## Contributors